New Student Orientation FAQs

 The checklist provides you a list of important information.

-Students will receive an arrival time for NSO in July.
+Spring orientation students will arrive on the designated date at 8:30 a.m.
+Fall orientation students will receive individual arrival times in July.
 The arrival times will be between 7 a.m. and 2:30 p.m.
-These times will also be posted on the student’s checklist.
+Arrival times will be posted on the student’s checklist.

 The NSO schedule for students can be found on the MySpelman portal.
 Students will sign into their MySpelman portal.
 (Username and password information for students are located on their checklist.)